Black Bean Burgers

 While your waiting for the griddle to warm up, you can toast your hamburger buns.

-Take a fourth of the dough and create a small, flat patty with your hands.
-(Your mixture should be able to make four large-sized patties, but you can make them whatever size you like).
+Take an eighth of the mixture and create a small, flat patty with your hands.
+(You should have enough to make 8 patties, but make them whatever size you like).

 Place some guacamole on one side of the toasted bun.
 Add any other condiments you feel would go well here, whether pickled jalapeños or red onion, salsa, or just some hot sauce.
 Once you have everything you want on there, put the top bun on top, and feast!